novelmartis/novelmartis.github.io/index.md

 Further academically-relevant information can be found in my curriculum vitae ([full]({{site.url}}/assets/cv-full.pdf)/[short]({{site.url}}/assets/cv-short.pdf)).
 I am currently working on projects related to my research interests.
 The [projects page]({{site.url}}/projects/) contains brief summaries of my projects.
 A list of my publications can be found on [Google Scholar](https://scholar.google.it/citations?user=MPFzJQgAAAAJ&hl=en).

-In case you would like to discuss the possibility of a collaboration or just ideas/critiques related to my work, you can connect with me on [Twitter](https://twitter.com/martisamuser) or [shoot an email](mailto:sushrut.thorat94@gmail.com).
+In case you would like to discuss the possibility of a collaboration or just ideas/critiques related to my work, you can connect with me on Twitter [@martisamuser](https://twitter.com/martisamuser) or email [sushrut.thorat94@gmail.com](mailto:sushrut.thorat94@gmail.com).

 <hr>